Genivia/ugrep/README.md

     --zmax=NUM
-            When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM recursive expansions.
+            When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion levels deep.
 The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar and zip archives;
             compressed files and archives are detected as binary files and are effectively ignored.
 Specify --zmax=2 to search compressed files